-State Approval and Accreditation Status: The Associate degree nursing program at Virginia Highland Community College located in Abingdon, Virginia is approved by the Virginia Board of Nursing and is accredited by the Accreditation Commission for Education in Nursing (ACEN) 3390 Peachtree Road NE, Suite 1400 Atlanta, GA 30326 (404) 975-5000, www.acenursing.org/.
+State Approval and Accreditation Status: The Associate degree nursing program at Virginia Highland Community College located in Abingdon, Virginia is approved by the Virginia Board of Nursing and is accredited by the Accreditation Commission for Education in Nursing (ACEN) 3390 Peachtree Road NE, Suite 1400 Atlanta, GA 30326 (404) 975-5000, www.accenursing.org/.
 The most recent ACEN accreditation decision made by the ACEN Board of Commissioners for the Virginia Highlands Community College Associate degree nursing program is continuing accreditation.
-The Nursing Program is approved by the Virginia Board of Nursing and is accredited by the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Road NE, Suite 850, Atlanta, Georgia 30326, and phone: (404) 975-5000, www.acenursing.org.
 ACEN is officially recognized as the national accrediting agency for nursing education by the Council on Post-secondary Accreditation (COPA) and by the U.S. Department of Education.

-Purpose: The purpose of the nursing program at VHCC and other nursing programs of the Virginia Community College System (VCCS) is to provide affordable, community access to quality nursing education.
-The VCCS nursing programs prepare qualified students to provide safe, competent, entry-level nursing care in $21^{\rm st}$ century healthcare environments.
+Purpose/Mission/Goal: The purpose of the nursing program at VHCC and other nursing programs of the Virginia Community College System (VCCS) is to provide affordable, community access to quality nursing education.
+The VCCS nursing programs prepare qualified students to provide safe, competent, entry-level nursing care in 21st century healthcare environments.
 Students are prepared to meet the ever-increasing complexity of the healthcare needs of the citizens of Virginia.
+After successful completion of the program, students are eligible to apply for the NCLEX RN exam provided by the National Council of State Boards of Nursing for licensure as a Registered Nurse.